mapninja/Earthsys144/Labs/Week_04/Relations_in_QGIS.md

 4. Click OK to Apply your **relations**, and close the **Project Properties** dialog box.
 5. Save your project.

 ### Using the Select by Relationship Plugin to Query Across Relations

+**_NOTE: SINCE I FIRST WROTE THIS TUTORIAL, A NEW PLUGIN HAS COME TO MY ATTENTION, CALLED_ Actions for Relations plugin, _WHICH WORKS MUCH MORE SIMPLY, AND ELEGANTLY.
+MY SUGGESTION IS TO USE THAT PLUGIN, INSTEAD OF THE_ Select by Relationship Plugin, _referenced here.
+Both will work, but the_ Actions for Relations plugin _is far simpler to use, and the results are the same._**
+**I just discovered this plugin, and haven't finished incorporated it into the exercise, yet, but I have recorded [a video walkthrough for you to use to get you started](https://stanford.zoom.us/rec/play/Pm_DPAZ-XSCHF9q2CnOw1fd3UIg6yJmwqoqCBdHeJjPNd-WRRdLAzqJWIQJ3XJQQcqaWDeDumAdwC4Qi.aQnM1Ao7i6ZQoC5g).**

+My siggestion is to use the **Actions for Relations** plugin, after watching the video walkthrough.

 1. Look for the Select by Relationship toolbar, which would have been added to the QGIS interface, when you installed the plugin.